 A student who is eligible for readmission may repeat the basic or advanced program one time.
-A student who fails to successfully complete the second attempt will be required to complete Anatomy and Physiology I and II with a grade of "C" or better in both lecture and laboratory courses prior to readmission in the basic or advanced program.
+A student who fails to successfully complete the second attempt will be required to complete Survey of Anatomy and Physiology with a grade of "C" or better in both lecture and laboratory courses prior to readmission in the basic or advanced program.